 I tested all of my favorite VPN providers, and my results indicated that the following 5 VPNs are the best cheap VPNs:

 - NordVPN: Offers good all-around VPN service at a low price.
 Speedy connections and industry-standard security and privacy features are a welcome sight.
-Apps for popular platforms and slightly-better-than-average global server coverage are available.
+Apps for popular platforms and better-than-average global server coverage are available.

 - PrivateVPN: Native app support includes Kodi add-on.
 This provider’s server count is rather meager, but they’re well-placed in over 60 countries.
 Fast speeds at a low price add up to a good deal.